Mohamedj2020/PersonalPortfolio/README.md

-# My Portfolio
+# Mohamed Jirac - Portfolio Website

-A personal portfolio website built with React and TypeScript.
-It's a continuous work in progress, evolving as I explore new technologies and design patterns.
+A modern, responsive portfolio website showcasing my journey as a Computer Science student and aspiring Software Engineer.
+Built with React, TypeScript, and Tailwind CSS, featuring smooth animations and a professional design.

-## Overview
+## 🌟 Overview

-This portfolio serves as a dynamic showcase of my skills and projects.
-Developed from scratch, it not only highlights my work but also reflects my journey in mastering React.
+This portfolio represents my technical skills, academic projects, and professional experience.
+As a junior at The Ohio State University studying Computer Science, I've designed this site to demonstrate both my development capabilities and my growth in the field of software engineering.

 ## Features